sunilks12/Mathematics-for-Machine-Learning/README.md

 # Mathematics-for-Machine-Learning

-I completed this course on udemy.
+This is the repository of ML Math foundation course.
 Feel free to check the notebooks for more information